-Administrative, Effective Dates, Monitoring and Transition Policies management plans).
+The intent of this policy is to require that all applications for development in wellhead protection areas where Clean Water Act tools apply are flagged for review by the Risk Management Official.
+The restricted land use tool (s.
+59 of the CWA) is a beneficial tool for municipalities to assist with implementation of the other tools contained in Part IV of the CWA (s.
+57 prohibition and s.
+58 risk management plans).
 This tool ties the source water protection policies to the planning-approvals process through applicable law (Ontario Building Code).
 This allows municipalities to screen applications at the front end of the process to determine if they require review by the Risk Management Official.
 All land uses were designated for this tool to ensure that all potential drinking water threats are caught for all land-use types.
 The policy was revised in 2018 to provide more flexibility in the type of applications that are reviewed by Risk Management Officials.
 The revision allows the Risk Management Official to specify circumstances under which a planning authority or building official may be permitted to make the determination that a site specific land use is not designated for the purposes of Section 59.